lbugasu/lbugasu/README.md

 # ✨Sasa, it's Laurence here!

-I am a developer working at the intersection of storytelling and software
+I am a <a href = "https://lbugasu.github.io/#/">developer </a> working at the intersection of storytelling and software

 <hr/>